 Biography The youngest of seven siblings, Ilhan Omar was born in Mogadishu, Somalia in 1982.
 After civil war broke out there in 1991, she and her family fled to a refugee camp in Kenya, where they spent four years before migrating to America.
-Omar later attended North Dakota State University, where she joined the campus Muslim Students Association and …
+Omar later attended North Dakota State University, where she joined the campus Muslim Students …

 The youngest of seven siblings, Ilhan Omar was born in Mogadishu, Somalia in 1982.
 After civil war broke out there in 1991, she and her family fled to a refugee camp in Kenya, where they spent four years before migrating to America.
 Omar later attended North Dakota State University, where she joined the campus Muslim Students Association and eventually earned a degree in Political Science and International Studies.

 After completing her formal education, Omar worked as a community nutrition educator in the Greater Minneapolis–Saint Paul area from 2006-09.
 In 2012 she served as campaign manager for Democrat Kari Dziedzic’s bid for re-election to the Minnesota State Senate, and also began a brief stint as a child nutrition outreach coordinator at the Minnesota Department of Education.
 From 2013-15, Omar was a senior policy aide to Minneapolis City Council member Andrew Johnson.

 Omar has long been a harsh critic of Israel.
 On November 16, 2012 – just a few days after Gaza-based Hamas terrorists had launched more than 150 deadly rockets into the Jewish state, prompting an Israeli military response – she tweeted that “the apartheid Israeli regime” had “hypnotized the world” in order to conceal its own “evil doings.”